 Legend is that once a General of Qutub Shahi period had a dream that Hazrat Ali has offered prayers on the hill.
 And when he went there to check he did find this palm and knee impression on the rock.
 The Alam and Ashurkhana on top of the hill also date back to that time, some 400 years ago.
 The original Ashurkhana was a small one.
 But it has been enhanced later by adding a room in front.
 There is a mosque called Masjid-e-Ali that seems to be recently renovated.
 A very old Tamarind tree stands outside the mosque with a completely hollow trunk.
 According to the caretaker of the hill, this place is also known as Choti (small) Maula-Ali.

 Apart from being a piece of history, you get an amazing 360-degree view of the city.
 You can see all hills that dot the city.
 The skyscrapers, Birla temple, Hussain Sagar Lake, Old airport and a whole lot of other buildings while the wind blows through your hair.
 It gives a panoramic view of the Gunrock hill, Ammuguda hill and Maula-Ali hill from here.
 You get a feel of the spread of the city and how the buildings stack up against each other to make a city.

 The huge boulders that pile up to make this hill are amazingly balanced on each other.
 From some angles, they seem to be holding each other.
-Balancing themselves on each other and sometimes they seem to be glued together.
+Balancing themselves with each other and sometimes they seem to be glued together.
 There are a couple of rocks that look like a conical ‘Top’ balanced on just a small tip.
 It looks magical that these rocks are not falling.
 Unfortunately, there is ample construction all around the hill.
 That takes away the raw beauty of the place.

 I am still amazed that not many people know about this hidden gem, besides the most traveled road in the city.